ajramos/cloud-certs/gcp-pcne-cert.md

 # Cloud Armor

 - Network security Product
-- WAF + DDos attack preemtive
+- WAF + L3-L7 DDoS attack preemtive
-- L3-L7
-- Intelligent filtering not just IP/port → Lots of customization
+- Intelligent filtering not just IP/port → Lots of customization with a custom rules language
 - ML based adaptative filtering can be enabled
 - Works with Cloud Load Balancing
 - Need an Organization Node to be able to enable it
+- Predefined rulesets against OWASP Top 10 Webapps vulnerabilities (SQLi, XSS, insecure deserialization)
+- Allow blocking traffic originating from specific countries and regions
-- It basically works creating security policies:
+- It basically works creating security policies: What to do [the action], when to do it [the condition], and where to apply the rule [the target]
 - Control access to your GCP resources at your network's edge
 - Use it for protecting your non-CDN HTTP LB
+- Rate limiting
 - Creating a security policy
     - Set a name
     - Set a policy type:
         - Backend security (+ protección)
         - Edge security
     - Set default rule action
         - Allow
         - Deny → you should indicate the returning HTTP Status (403, 404, 502)
     - Add policy to targets
         - Our LBs
     - Set advance configuration
         - Enable adaptative protection flag
 - Adding more rules:
     - Set name
     - Set condition
         - Basic (IP Address/Range only)
         - Advanced
     - Set match
         - IP range
     - Set action:
         - allow
         - Deny
         - Throttle
         - Others
     - Set previously (low number higher priority)

     NOTE: Be aware that if you delete the default policy, all the rules will be deleted.

 - When selecting advanced in the condition you can do some scripting to match the requests.

+- There exists a Standard and an Enterprise version

 # Logging and monitoring